aznxluvlyguy4u/wiki1/Home.md

 ```

 *NOTE 1:* that the _rootNode_ name is the module name.
-*NOTE 2: the sentry_dsn does needs to be capitalised in the properties file*
+*NOTE 2: the sentry_dsn does needs to be capitalised in the `properties.json` file, but it does when defining it as a system environment variable*

 See [lastpass](https://lastpass.com) for the credentials to be filled in.